-Like all recent high-end Microsoft smartphones, the Lumia 930 is big, beautiful and powerful.
-I hesitate to describe a phone as intuitive.
+Like all recent high-end Microsoft smartphones, the Nokia Lumia 930 is big, beautiful and powerful.
+You couldn't describe any phone as intuitive.
 Still, anyone who has spent time with modern technology will have no trouble finding their way around Windows Phone 8.

 Microsoft’s Lumia 930 straddles the gulf between personal needs and productive working.
 All the fun phone stuff is there.
 At the same time Windows Phone 8 integrates with Windows desktops and tablets.